We may earn money or products from the companies mentioned in this post. Merci!

-Zucchini corn salad recipe – aka succotash salad is a summer favorite – especially with all things grilled.
+Zucchini Corn Salad Recipe – Succotash salad is a summer favorite – especially with all things grilled.
 Ready to prepare a cool and refreshing summer salad?

 During the summer, we make sure to eat the freshest fruits and vegetables we find at the local farmer’s market.
 This Summer Succotash salad pretty much takes care of all our veggie favorites!